amplitude/amplitude-docs/content/collections/android_sdk/en/android-sdk.md

 Amplitude recommends Android Studio as an IDE and Gradle to manage dependencies.
 Use version 2.x, version 3.35.1 is invalid.
 {{/partial:admonition}}

 1. In the `build.gradle` file, add these dependencies.
-The SDK requires OkHttp.
+The SDK requires OkHTTP.

     ```java
     dependencies {